acampergue/acampergue.github.io/README.md

   * Changes in the Comet tool, multi-language code generation tool (2 months)
   * Development of a model transformation tool M2M of communication interfaces (2 months)
   * Deployment and administration of the development server (used by about 30 people spread over 3 services)
-  * Automating deployments development positions
+  * Automating deployments of development laptops

 _Java J2SE version 1.6, Maven 2 Eclipse 3.5, Subversion, Redmine, GOF Design Patterns & GRASP_